markjs/rusic-comment-liking/README.md

-## Rusic - ideas theme
+## Rusic - comment liking

-Free theme to create and share ideas.

-See http://hq.rusic.com/theming for documentation on creating Rusic themes.
+Added the functionality to like comments on Rusic.